DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 ## Power Consumption

 For AVDD and DVDD rails tied together.
-Device active an generating waveform.
+Device active and generating waveform.

 $`V_{in} = 3.295 \; [V]`$